★ Take the 60-Second Quiz

 Why Facial Ingrown Hairs Are Different

 Facial skin — particularly on the neck and jawline — is significantly more reactive than skin on the legs or arms.
 It has a higher concentration of sebaceous glands, a thinner epidermis in some areas, and is subject to daily mechanical trauma from shaving.
 Ingrown hairs here are more likely to become inflamed, more likely to cause lasting hyperpigmentation, and more likely to recur if the underlying cause isn't addressed.
+For the specific challenges of ingrown hairs on the neck — including grain-mapping and post-haircut treatment — see our dedicated guide.

 Men with coarse, curly beard hair are particularly susceptible to pseudofolliculitis barbae (PFB) — razor bumps.
 PFB occurs when curly hairs re-enter the skin after shaving, triggering a foreign-body inflammatory response.
 It is extremely common in men of African and Hispanic descent and requires a different management approach to standard ingrown hairs.